mahi-kz72/playwrightProject/README.md

 After installation complete, start testing using one of the following commands:

 1. Run tests in interactive UI mode, with a built-in watch mode : `npm run ui`
+2. Run tetst in headless: `npx playwright test`
-2. Run tests in headed browsers : `npm run headed`
+3. Run tests in headed browsers : `npx playwright --headed`
-3. Run in debug mode with Playwright Inspector: `npm run debug`
+4. Run in debug mode with Playwright Inspector: `npx playwright debug`
-4. See your test result with following command : `npm run test-result`
+5. See your test result with following command : `npx playwright test-result`

 **Project Structure:**